 Make a list of your fans (you’ll feel great!), then try these steps to gently push them toward writing reviews:

-Step 1: Ask for a Review!
+Step 1: Ask for an Online Review!

 Yes, it can be that easy.
 Remember, fans have already expressed more than an arms-length interest in your business.
-A good time to ask for a review is just after a purchase or service call, before concluding business.
+A good time to ask a customer for a review is just after a purchase or service call, before concluding business.
 An in-person ask is the hardest to resist.
 Other options include a follow-up phone call, an email or in a customer survey.
 And if you spot a good review or kind comment about your business online, thank the customer promptly.